GDS2005/django-crud/README.md

         fields = ['title', 'author', 'description', 'price']
 ```

-5. In `appname/views.py`, create functions for the CRUD operation, for example:
+5. In appname/views.py, create functions for the CRUD operations, for example:
 ```bash
 from django.shortcuts import render, get_object_or_404, redirect
 from .models import Book